farouqzaib/dwp/README.md

 2. Use Swagger to publish API documentation.
 3. Setup up production server using nginx reverse-proxy to a uswgi server.
 4. Is there a better name for the route?
-5. Cache distance between coordinates.
+5. Cache distance between coordinates in Redis or similar..